 Why Trade Agricultural Commodities

-- Leverage – traders can leverage your trades for a fraction of the actual value of the contract as contracts are traded on margins
+- Leveraged trading – traders can leverage their trades for a fraction of the actual value of the contract as contracts for difference are traded on margins

 - Liquidity – Offering high liquidity, it’s just as easy to sell or buy futures as traders can easily liquidate their positions whenever required